md-riaz/BazarTrack-API/README.md

 Use these when calling `POST /api/auth/login`.

-Additional owners or assistants should be created directly in the database.
-The API exposes no endpoints to register or modify users.
+Owners can create additional owners or assistants through the API using `POST /api/users`.
+User updates or deletions are not currently supported.

 ## Running